RocketChat/Rocket.Chat.Electron/README.md

 The source is located in the `src` folder.
 Everything in this folder will be built automatically when running the app with `yarn start`.

-Stylesheets are written in `less` and are located in `src/stylesheets`.
-They will be built into a single `main.css` in the `app` folder.

 The build process compiles all stuff from the `src` folder and puts it into the `app` folder, so after the build has finished, your `app` folder contains the full, runnable application.

 ## The build pipeline